This post may contain affiliate links. Please read our disclosure policy.

 • 2 cups prepared white rice

-• Fresh cilantro leaves,
+• fresh cilantro leaves, to garnish

-• Fresh Thai basil leaves,
+• fresh Thai basil leaves, to garnish

-• 1 lime cut into wedges
+• 1 lime, cut into wedges

 Instructions

-Make the Thai-Inspired Shredded Beef:
+Make the Shredded Beef:

-• Season both sides of the steak with salt and pepper then nestle into the sauce.
+• Season both sides of the steak with salt and pepper, then nestle into the sauce.
 Cook on high for 4 to 6 hours or low for 8 to 10.

 • When the cook time is complete, use two forks to shred the meat and keep on warm while you prepare the veggie salad.
-Keeping the shredded meat in the sauce for 10-15 minutes helps rehydrate the shredded meat and make it even more delicious!

 Make the Salad: